Soap Berries are naturally soapy berries that can be used as an alternative to detergent.

-Soap Nut shells contain saponin (a natural detergent) and when they come in contact with water they make mild suds.
-Soap Nuts could prove more economical than your regular powder — two pounds of Soap Nut shells is enough for around 100 washes.
+Soap berries shells contain saponin (a natural detergent) and when they come in contact with water they make mild suds.
+Soap berries could prove more economical than your regular powder — two pounds of Soap Nut shells is enough for around 100 washes.
 Fabric softener is not needed.

 Soap berries are effective cleaners and they have virtually no odor — they have a slight scent of apple cider.